 Towards a combined manufacturing process

-To achieve the project’s goals, PARADDISE developed several tools that included a materials and process database, computer-aided technologies, a monitoring control system for the layer height, and smart components such as smart power feeder and LMD head.
+To achieve the project’s goals, PARADDISE developed several tools that included a materials and process database, computer-aided technologies, a monitoring control system for the layer height, and smart components such as a smart powder feeder and LMD head.
 This paved the way for the project’s 11 exploitable results.
-“One is a hybrid machine for LMD and machining, with integrated smart technologies as well as a monitoring system for metal LMD process and a LMD materials and process database,” notes Alberdi.
+“One is a hybrid machine for LMD and machining, with integrated smart technologies as well as a monitoring system for a metal LMD process and an LMD materials and process database,” adds Alberdi.
 This database comprises 12 technical tables containing relevant information such as productivity, geometry and powder efficiency.
 PARADDISE’s combined process solution was integrated into the IBARMIA ZVH45/1600 Add+Process hybrid machine.
-Alberdi outlines: “This machine is a high-productivity 5-axis machining centre, with fixed table and mobile column architecture.
+Alberdi notes: “This machine is a high-productivity five-axis machining centre, with fixed table and mobile column architecture.
 It has the capability of executing various manufacturing processes.”
 The integration, along with two use cases, validated the solution.
-This gives manufacturers of value-added metallic components the opportunity to produce reliable, high-quality parts, using less material and energy resources.
+This gives manufacturers of value-added metallic components the opportunity to produce reliable, high-quality parts, using less material and fewer energy resources.
 This in turn will reduce manufacturing costs while increasing the solution’s scope for wider adoption in other market segments.